chainbound/shardmap/README.md

 ## `FIFOMap`
 The `FIFOMap` is a map with a FIFO eviction policy, meaning that the oldest values get removed once your map reaches a certain `size`.
-Internally, it uses the sharded map above.
+Internally, it uses the sharded map above, and shares the same interface.
 ```go
 import "github.com/chainbound/shardmap"